joshelvn11/ish-app/README.md

 ## Features & Functions

+## Projects

+Projects are the foundational entities within the application, serving as the root parent for all other data.
+Each project is defined by two primary attributes: a name and a title.
+These attributes are essential for identifying and managing projects within the system.
+All other data, such as tasks, epics, and sprints, are associated with a specific project, ensuring a clear and organized structure.

+Permissions and privileges are tightly integrated with projects.
+When performing any CRUD (Create, Read, Update, Delete) operations, the system checks whether the user has the necessary edit privileges for the related project.
+This ensures that only authorized users can modify project-related data, maintaining the integrity and security of the information.

+Users have the flexibility to create and manage an unlimited number of projects.
+The project context switcher, located in the header of the site, allows users to easily switch between their projects.
+This switcher is dynamically populated with a list of all projects associated with the user.
+When a project is selected, the application clears the current data and loads the data specific to the selected project, providing a seamless transition.

+Creating a new project is straightforward.
+Users can initiate the creation process by selecting the option to create a new project from the project context switcher.
+This action triggers a form dialog that prompts the user to enter the necessary fields to define the new project.
+Once the project is successfully created, the user is automatically switched to the new project, allowing them to start working on it immediately.

+Overall, the project management functionality is designed to be intuitive and user-friendly, enabling users to efficiently manage multiple projects and ensure that their data is organized and secure.

 ## Items

 Items are the fundamental building blocks of the application.
 They represent tasks and are categorized into four types: User Stories, Tasks, Bugs, and Documentation.
 Each item type shares a set of common attributes, including titles, descriptions, due dates, sprints, priorities, statuses, and subtasks.